Animation is expensive. Really

 Live Action TV

-- Reunion movies often suffer this as set designers struggle to recreate exactly decades old sets whose forms are burned into viewers' memories through decades of reruns.
+- Reunion movies or episodes often suffer this as set designers struggle to recreate exactly decades old sets whose forms are burned into viewers' memories through decades of reruns.

-- An odd example not involving artwork or animation: in the Doctor Who serial The Power of the Daleks, the Dalek army is represented by Louis Marx toy Daleks.
+- In the Doctor Who serial The Power of the Daleks, the Dalek army is represented by Louis Marx toy Daleks.
 The problem was that Marx's Daleks were a subtly wrong shape◊, which became more obvious when intercut with the three real Daleks.

 - In the S5 episode "The Time of Angels," watch carefully when Eleven catches River Song: the Russell T. Davies-era TARDIS makes a brief cameo!

-- Not even Game Shows are immune to this trope.
-During the 1996/1997 season, Wheel of Fortune updated their trademark wheel.
+- During the 1996/1997 season, Wheel of Fortune updated their trademark wheel.
 Needless to say, it didn't go over so well.
 The main issue was that for a month afterwards, the second Bankrupt Wedge looked different.
 Some other instances included the absence of the Million-Dollar Wedge during a May 2011 episode.
 Prize Wedges in the wrong slots.
 Missing or wrong Category Names and even the wheel itself being dislodged on occasion.